arnaud-lb/MtHaml/README.markdown

 MtHaml comes with an example Twig_Loader that will automatically convert HAML into Twig at loading time (Twig will then compile the resulting Twig script and cache it).
 Scripts starting with `{% haml %}` will be parsed as HAML, and the others will be left untouched.

 The loader acts as a proxy and takes an other loader as parameter:

+### Runtime support

+Compiled MtHaml/Twig templates need support from MtHaml at runtime in some cases.
+Because of this, a Twig extension must be loaded before executing the templates.

 ``` php
 <?php